Want to know how to export and import WooCommerce products? You've come to the right place.

 Finally, you can change the export type to Excel (.xls or .xlsx) or XML in the Export Type section of this screen.

 The bundle file contains both the data file and an import template that helps WP All Import automatically process the data.
-This is extremely helpful if you’re trying to migrate products from one site to another.
+This is extremely helpful if you’re trying to copy WooCommerce products from one site to another.

 And that’s it.
 That’s how you perform a basic WooCommerce product export!